abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![Finite categories](finite_categories.svg)

-For future reference, let's see some basic finite categories.
+For future reference, let's see some examples of finite categories.
 The simplest category is **0** (enjoy the minimalism of this diagram.)

 ![The finite category 0](finite_zero.svg)